 An alternative treatment for cranial cruciate ligament ruptures

 He began by looking for alternative ways to treat cranial cruciate ligament ruptures, for those surgical cases that don’t do well post operatively, and also for older dogs whose owners are not keen to follow the course of surgery.

 A good friend and colleague introduced him to prolotherapy.
-At first he was a little skeptical; even when he started experiencing successes he put them down to luck.
+At first he was a little sceptical; even when he started experiencing successes he put them down to luck.
 Now, having used this technique for three years, he is convinced of its value.

 In the 1930s, a general surgeon, George Hackett, made the observation that injections at the junction of ligaments, tendons and bone (usually made in error at that time) resulted in a proliferation and thickening of the tissue.
 He spent the next few years developing and refining this injection therapy and published his findings in 1956, terming the approach “prolotherapy”.

 Hackett defined prolotherapy as “the rehabilitation of incompetent structures (ligaments or tendons) by the generation of new cellular tissue.”